martin0995/cross-chain-token-transfers/README.md

  - [USDC Testnet Faucet](https://faucet.circle.com/)

- Once you have USDC, use the addresses above to transfer between testnets.
+ Once you have USDC, use the addresses above to transfer between TestNets.

 ## Contracts Overview